-Then I read the watershed article on no-knead bread in the New York Times, which, when I read it, made so much sense to me that I ran out that very night and bought an obscenely expensive, enamel-coated, heavy, cast-iron pot to prove the recipe’s worth.
+Then I read the watershed article on no-knead bread in the New York Times, which made so much sense to me that I ran out that same night and bought a heavy, enamel-coated, cast-iron Dutch oven to prove the concept’s worth.

-The bread itself was nearly flawless.
-It was unimaginably good, and it was almost foolproof.
-But the process was fussy, and the equipment was expensive.
+The bread was pretty darned good, but the process was fussy, and the equipment was expensive.

-Like anyone else, I prefer the path of least resistance, so I spent the next couple of years refining the process and equipment.
-I wanted baking this world-class loaf to be as simple as possible, to require as little time, as few steps, and as little expense as possible.
+Like anyone else, I prefer the path of least resistance, so I spent the next couple of years refining the process and materials.
+I wanted baking this world-class loaf to be as simple, easy, and inexpensive as possible.

-The Average Joe Artisan Bread Kit is the result of this project.
-I’m a teacher and coach by nature, so my goal was to share with you the information you need to succeed.
-I hope you think I achieved that goal.
+I’m a teacher and coach by nature, so my goal is to share the information you need to succeed.
+I hope you try my product and succeed wildly.